 University 18 Yrs + | The Core Executive

-The Core Executive - Other Major Public Organisations
+The UK Core Executive – Major Public Organisations

 There are a few major public organisations which are not included in the Government list – notably the BBC, the Bank of England and the National Health Service, which, as Peter Mandelson commented, in second only to the Chinese Army in the world as a public employers.

 The army, air force and navy are politically controlled through the Ministry of Defence, although they obviously have considerable operational independence.
 The Defence Council is the forum in which politicians and the military, especially the Chief of the Defence Staff, come together to decide strategic issues.